The Iron Yard is closed

 [As of October 13, 2017, The Iron Yard will no longer be operating.]
 Tom was a developer for nearly 30 years before he discovered coding bootcamps and became an iOS instructor at The Iron Yard.
 He began teaching at the DC campus and recently moved back to his hometown of Detroit to launch the mobile engineering program at The Iron Yard’s new Detroit campus.
 Tom tells us how he taught him...

-The Iron Yard Alumni Reviews Summary
+The Iron Yard FAQs

 How much does The Iron Yard cost?